couchbase/cbft/ns_server_static/fts/README.md

-This uia directory holds the reskinned and redesigned spock FTS UI.
+This directory holds the FTS UI.